msohailhussain/goji/README.md

 2. Using remote container extension, select reopen in container
 3. Install all tools suggested by vscode
 4. Leave only the main (and optionally the solve) function related to your platform
+4. Code!
+    - Use io.Scan... and io.Print... (always add a newline at the end of a solve).
+P.s.
+If you are using Leetcode ignore this.
-4. Solve! (p.s.
-Use "log" to while debugging)
+    - Use "log" to print while debugging

 If you want to solve multiple problems simultanously (like in contests) just copy paste "problem" folder for each problem